vuesion/vuesion/docs/tutorials/redirects.md

 # Redirect to another page

-The vue-starter includes [VueRouter](https://router.vuejs.org/) to support navigating between pages.
+Vuesion includes [VueRouter](https://router.vuejs.org/) to support navigating between pages.

 ::: tip Server-side routing vs. client-side routing
 In isomorphic apps it is important to keep in mind that routing works differently if we are handling an initial page load,